square/SquarePointOfSaleSDK-iOS/README.md

                                 error:&error];
 ```

-When you're ready to charge the customer, use our API Connection object to bring Register into the foreground to complete the payment.
+When you're ready to charge the customer, use our API Connection object to bring Point of Sale into the foreground to complete the payment.

 ```objc
 [SCCAPIConnection performRequest:request error:&error];